paulrobinson/github-to-jira-import/README.md

 # FAQ

 ## I don't want to import using my personal JIRA account, Can I create a service account?
 You can go to https://developer.redhat.com and create a new account, just for use by this script.
-You might need to login to JIRA initially via the web, before the REST API will accept these new credentials.
+You will then need to login to JIRA to create a personel access token.

 ## Is the script idempotent?
 Yes.
 You can run it several times and it will not cause duplicate issues.
-This is because the 'GH Pull Request'' field is used to detect an existing imported issue.
+This is because the 'GH Pull Request'' field is used to detect any existing imported issue.